htw-imi-showtime/showtime-website-project-archive/content/ws20/master/m1-augmented-boardgame-experience/features.md

 1. **Host:** Open the browser on your computer, laptop or SmartTV and visit http://themole.ml.
 Click on "Create game" to start a new game session.
 Now you can see the game lobby and the players that have joined.
 Once all players are present, click on "Start game".

 2. **Players:** If the game lobby is open on your computer, laptop or SmartTV, players can enter.
-To do this, scan the QR code or visit http://scotlandyard.ml.
+To do this, scan the QR code.
 {{</section >}}

 {{<image src="create_and_join_game.png" alt="create and join game screens" caption="The screens when creating and joining a game">}}